Broobs26/summer-research/README.md

 Additionally, the SparkFun Edge board uses a proprietary I2C communication method called QWIIC, which requires additional tending to convert and communicate properly with other I2C systems.

 Because of some of these notes, I actually advise moving on from the SparkFun Edge board to one of two things:
-1) Switching to a camera module board using this smaller and less power hungry camera, currently on the SparkFun Edge
+1) Switching to a camera module board using this smaller and less power hungry camera, currently on the SparkFun Edge or finding another low power camera module that can interface with the NUCLEO-L476RG board
-2) Designing a PCB or board for either a custom camera communication module of full system, including an ARM chip
+3) Designing a PCB or board for either a custom camera communication module of full system, including an ARM chip

 For (1), the ideal situation would be a board that is powered directly from the NUCLEO board, without having to having its own microcontroller and entire development board attached.
 Finding one of these is easier said then done, and focusing on low power consumption should be emphasized.